flutter-form-builder-ecosystem/form_builder_validators/README.md

 ### Setup

+The default error message is in English.
 To allow for localization of default error messages within your app, add `FormBuilderLocalizations.delegate` in the list of your app's `localizationsDelegates`

 ```dart
   return MaterialApp(